gpbl/react-day-picker/docs/Modifiers.md

 Modifiers give you the full control over the appearance and the behavior of the date picker.
 You use modifiers to implement the different logic according to your data.

 Modifiers are _named functions_ called when rendering a day cell.
 They take the day as first argument and return a boolean value.
-For example, those functions are valid modifiers:
+For example, these functions are valid modifiers:

 ```js
 function isSunday(day) {